wcm-io/wcm-io-handler/parent/src/site/markdown/general-concepts.md

-## wcm.io Handler General concepts
+## wcm.io Handler general concepts

 The wcm.io Handler is a set of libraries that built on each other to provide the following highlevel functionality: